-- Black Hat are a UK-based manufacturer with 15mm Essex-sized figures for the Malburian, Earl Rernaissance (i.e C15/6 Italian, Spanish, Swiss and Maximillian), Samurai, Aztec (and Enemies) and English Civil Wars.
+- The ranges are of proper 15mm Essex-sized figures for the Malburian, Earl Rernaissance (i.e C15/6 Italian, Spanish, Swiss and Maximillian), Samurai, Aztec (and Enemies) and English Civil Wars.
 The ECW range is around 40 figure codes strong, and the Malburian/WSS set runs to almost 80.

 - Different sculptors over the years mean some ranges are quite chunky

-- They sell in packs of 10's and 5's and there are often variants in packs
+- They sell in packs of 8 foot and 4 mounted

 - Well regarded and expanding US-based online-only retailer succesfully and regularly shipping worldwide

-- Have an ever expanding range (check their website for new announcements) including Landsnechts, Arabs, Mapuche, Chichimec, Chinatecs, Irish and Scots ECW, Renaissance-era Swiss, Spanish Imperials, Iroquios Indians, Manchu / Quing Chinese (maybe even the Kushans?), Late C17 Eastern Europe Hungarians and Haiduks for the Kuruc Rebellion, Very Late Medieval Swedes, Renaissance Irish, Tibetans and a nice Thirty Years War range with proper TYW-designed figures.
-They also now make and sell the Testudo range for ECW/TYW, which also has it's own separate listing
+- Have an ever expanding range (check their website for new announcements) including Elizabethan English, West Sudanese, Arabs, Mapuche, Chichimec, Chinatecs, Irish and Scots ECW, Renaissance-era Swiss, Spanish Imperials, Iroquios Indians, Manchu / Quing Chinese (maybe even the Kushans?), Late C17 Eastern Europe Hungarians and Haiduks for the Kuruc Rebellion, Very Late Medieval Swedes, Renaissance Irish, Tibetans and a nice Thirty Years War range with proper TYW-designed figures.
+They also now make and sell the Testudo range, which also has it's own separate listing

 - Figures sold in a variaty of pack sizes so make sure you check all the pack sizes before ordering!.